Introduction

 The Typical: Two Forces (Action‑Reaction Pair)

 A common misconception is that an interaction needs two forces, one on each object.
-Newton’s third law tells us that every force has an equal and opposite reaction force.
+In practice, newton’s third law tells us that every force has an equal and opposite reaction force.
 Thus, when we say “object A exerts a force on object B,” we implicitly acknowledge a second force acting on A (the reaction).
 In practice, we often count this as one interaction involving two forces (action and reaction).

 Multiple Forces in Complex Interactions